 For example, variables with spaces in them (e.g --First Name--) need to keep those spaces in them.
 However, note that capitalization doesn't matter.
 So you could type --first name-- and it will still work.

-Learn how to personalization variables in 'From Name' and 'From Email' here.
+Learn how to use personalization variables in the 'From Name', 'From Email' and 'Reply-to' fields here.

-Learn how to personalization variables in links here.
+Learn how to use personalization variables in links here.